sahan-nirodha24/NextGen-Mobiles/README.md

 NextGen Database Inside Php MyAdmin
 ![Screenshot 2024-11-15 085755](https://github.com/user-attachments/assets/0581ead1-b0a4-4da1-adf9-371117ab4d7d)

            Video Demonstration of The NextGen Mobiles

 Video Demonstration Part 01    https://youtu.be/k3b-WB1FSOQ

 Video Demonstration Part 02    https://youtu.be/roLMXCQQFWw

-These two video links will be help to understand the all over the process of the nextgen mobile site
+These two video links will be help to understand the all over the process of the nextgen mobile phone shop website